 - Spring Semester: September 24th

-Students may choose from Northeastern University's entire undergraduate course catalog, with the exception of courses from the following: the Graduate School, the Law School, ESL, and CPS courses.
+Students may choose from Northeastern University's entire undergraduate course catalog, with the exception of courses from the following: the Law School, ESL, and CPS courses.
 Some courses are restricted to full time NU students in a particular major.
 It is strongly recommended that exchange students plan for alternative courses, in case their first-choice courses reach capacity, there are scheduling conflicts, or there are course restrictions.
 In order to maintain full time status at NU and not violate J-1 visa status requirements, exchange students must enroll in at least 12 NU credits or three courses per semester.
 Exchange students can take up to four courses.
-Please note that the application is administered through OISP, but final course approval and enrollment are at the discretion of each academic department/college.
+Please note that the application is administered through GEO, but final course approval and enrollment are at the discretion of each academic department/college.

 Boston, Massachusetts, is one of the most historic and cultural cities in the United States.
 It is considered a university town, with many undergraduate and graduate programs, and at the forefront of scientific, bio-technical and medical research.
 Always known for its avid sports fans, Boston now boasts several world champion sports teams.
 The New England region also offers access to some of the most beautiful mountains, countryside, and seaports in the country, with opportunities for hiking and camping, water and, winter sports.
 Northeastern University is located in the heart of Boston's cultural center, nestled among the Museum of Fine Arts, the Boston Symphony, the New England Conservatory, and the Public Gardens.